-In 2000 I tumbled onto the idea that information flows through organizations in the same way as convection currents of air (see the Harnessing Convection Currents of Information OOPSLA 2001 ppt pdf talk).
+In 2000 I tumbled onto the idea that information flows through organizations in the same way as convection currents of air (see the Harnessing Convection Currents of Information OOPSLA 2001 ppt pdf (discussion: Re: Harnessing Convection Currents of Information OOPSLA 2001 ppt pdf) talk).

 I used to diagnose organizations and simply stand there and imagine all the people — the containers of information —- moving around, dispersing their information as they go.

 I saw that a design decision needed inputs from many specialties (these are the meetings people hated to attend), but that the specialists sat if different places.
 Where they were colocated in cross-functional teams (Holistic Diversity pattern), the “air” (information) mixed freely and quickly, whereas where they were separated, it took a long time for the information to mix.
 The following image shows the convoluted path from Pat to Kim in a standard organization

 In 2000 or 2001, Martin Fowler joined ThoughtWorks in Chicago, and invited Ward Cunningham and me to come do some sniffing around.
 As we stood there in the hall, I looked at this fabulous set of flip charts acting as the “story cards” for the current XP project (and I can’t even tell you how fabulous it is to have the story cards on flip charts and the tasks as post-its, try it if you don’t believe me!).